Kharonkrayford/mattouille.github.io/README.md

 * Toggleable Disqus comments
 * Support for single or multiple authors
 * First class support for GitHub pages (no added plugins)
-* OpenGraph & Twitter use site defaults for the main page or post details (include header) for pages and posts
+* OpenGraph & Twitter use site defaults for the main page or post details (include header image) for pages and posts
 * Resume page
 * Google Analytics support
 * Support for 23 Social Media accounts